datasci611/bios611-projects-fall-2019-ayoung31/project_1/README.md

 Averages and confidence intervals will be obtained for total pounds of food and clothing items distributed in a week.
 Average total pounds of food and clothing items distributed based on the day of the week (Mon-Fri) will be graphed to understand trends.
-Additionally, a new variable will be created that indicates whether a family is large (greater than five people), and another model will be built to predict the number of large families Urban ministries can expect on a given weekday.
+Additionally, a new variable will be created that indicates whether a family is large (greater than five people), and the average number of large families Urban ministries can expect on a given weekday will be graphed.
-Finally, we visualize how all of these variables (daily pounds of food, number of clothing items, and number of large families) are related.
+Finally, a plot will be used to show how all of these variables (daily pounds of food, number of clothing items, and number of large families) are related.